bcgov/ols-geocoder/address-data-pipeline.md

-# Geocoder Data Integration Pipeline Architecture
+# Geocoder Data Integration Pipeline Architecture (Proposed)
 The Geocoder Data Integration Pipeline takes road data from GeoBC and address data from various authoritative sources across BC and produces a master list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.

 Here are the processing stages of the pipeline: